Best Things to Do In Kyoto with Toddlers and Kids

 June is probably the best time to visit in summer but it is also the rainy season in Japan, so be prepared for that.

-Kyoto with Babies, Toddlers, and Kids in Autumn (September to November)
+Kyoto in Autumn (September to November)

 Autumn is hands-down the best season to visit Kyoto.
 I find it’s less crowded than during spring and the stunning fiery autumn foliage lasts longer than cherry blossoms.
 Expect the maple leaves (momiji) to start changing color from the end of October to November.
 Keep in mind, though, that this is a rough estimation and may change depending on the weather.